ArnabMitra0408/AqiPredictor/README.md

 *	**Xgboost Classifier**: 99.97%

 ## Productionization
-In this step, I built a flask API  that was hosted on heroku.
+In this step, I built a flask API  that was hosted on local server.
 The api took the location entered by the user as input.
 The coordinates of the location are being found using geopy module.
 Those coordinates are being fed into the OpenWeatherMap api to get the pollutant data of that region.
 Based on that data the AQI is predicted using Xgboost model

  Below are the screenshots for the same:
  ![image](https://user-images.githubusercontent.com/56645508/146667192-d50232d0-d82f-42e7-9895-8f19a531c225.png)